nareshbhatia/bullsfirst-exercise/exercises/exercise-1-sign-in-age.md

 - We will use react-icons to render icons.
 - Form handling and validation will be done using react-hook-form and yup.
 - The route for this page will be `/`.
+- You will create two components for this exercise
+  - `SingIn` - this is the sign-in page
+  - `SignInForm` - this is a child of the `SignIn` page and contains a form that accepts and validates user credentials.
+If validations succeed, it returns the credentials entered by the user to the parent component.
-- On successful submit, simply console out the form values.
+- On successful submit, simply console out the form values in the parent component (`SignIn` page).
 - Make sure you have good unit test coverage, e.g. test that field validations are working.
 - Attach screenshots of the sign-in page to your pull request to show responsive